Mike Smick UX Sketch Sub Page Image

 • Permissions and accessibility

-9. Deliver designs to development team
+9. Deliver

-10. Stay involved during development
+10. Stay involved during development to course correct

 What tools do you use?